nsol-nmsu/SAMPL/README.md

 ```
 cd dbstarter
-./build.sh
+make
 { optional: alter names.txt }
-./p --user
+./dbstarter --user
-./p --data { # now of days of survaillance } { Size of each data entry }
+./dbstarter --data { # now of days of survaillance } { Size of each data entry }

 ```
 - copy the generated database to the base directory to use